Missing Titanic sub rescue teams discover ‘debris field’ in search area

 The US Coast Guard insisted on Wednesday that the operation remained “100 per cent” a search and rescue operation, rather than a recovery.

-In the days since the Titan disappeared, stories of whistleblower warnings, “experimental” building techniques and faulty communication systems on the OceanGate Expeditions vessel have emerged.
+In the days since the vessel disappeared, stories of whistleblower warnings, “experimental” building techniques and faulty communication systems on the OceanGate Expeditions vessel have emerged.

-Mr Rush, the founder and CEO of OceanGate, had been on many of the Titan’s 13 previous trips to the famed shipwreck, and insisted the submersible was safe in interviews.
+Mr Rush, the founder and CEO of OceanGate, had been on many of the Titan’s 13 previous trips to the famed shipwreck and insisted the submersible was safe in interviews.

-The Titan had seven onboard mechanisms to resurface in the event of an emergency.
+The Titan had seven on board mechanisms to resurface in the event of an emergency.

 They included thrusters, an inflatable air bladder, and “drop weights” of sandbags and lead pipes that would fall off in the event of an emergency and bring the vessel up to the surface using buoyancy.

 If the crew was incapacitated, hooks holding the sandbags were designed to dissolve in sea water.
-It’s unclear if any of these safety measures were activated.
+It’s unclear if any of these safety measures were activated or whether the debris that was discovered came from the sub.

 Join our commenting forum